ericmedvet/jgea/README.md

 }
 ```

-Methods inside the constructor of `TabularPrinter` are static methods of the class `NamedFunctions` that returns functions that take an evolution `Event` and returns an object that will be printed as a table cell.
+Methods inside the constructor of `TabularPrinter` are static methods of the class `NamedFunctions` that return functions that take an evolution `Event` and return an object that will be printed as a table cell.

 ## Research papers based on JGEA